If you have been injured on the job, you may be entitled to benefits under your state’s workers' compensation laws.

-Workplace injuries and their aftermath can be frightening.
-In addition to dealing with the physical impact of your injury, you worry because you and your loved ones rely upon your income, and you fear that your injury will impair your earning ability.
-Fortunately, the state has put into place a program to assist injured or illness-stricken workers.
-However, the process of obtaining the full compensation you deserve can sometimes be complicated and intimidating.
-An experienced workers’ compensation attorney at The Martin Law Firm, LLC, has years of experience representing injured workers in Alabama and Florida to ensure they can provide for themselves and their families even while they cannot work.
+Consulting with a worker’s compensation attorney to make sure you have complied with the requirements in your state, is advisable.
+The process of obtaining full compensation can be complicated and intimidating.
+The Martin Law Firm, LLC, has years of experience representing injured workers in Alabama and Florida to ensure they can provide for themselves and their families even while they cannot work.

-- Harm due to illegal drug or alcohol use;
+- Injury due to illegal drug or alcohol use

-- Injuries resulting from a fight that the worker started;
+- Injuries resulting from a fight started by the employee

-- Harm incurred while the employee was not on the job; or
+- Injuries that occurred while the employee was not on the job